Black Snow (TV series)

-Black Snow is an Australian crime drama television series available on Stan.
+Black Snow is an Australian crime drama television series created by Lucas Taylor for Stan.
 The series is set in and filmed throughout different locations in Queensland, Australia.
 Each season follows a different cold case being investigated by Detective James Cormack as he struggles with his own family demons.
+The first season premiered on 1 January 2023 on Stan and the second season premiered on 1 January 2025.
+On 5 March 2026, it was renewed for a third season.

 Synopsis

 Season one introduces Detective James Cormack in 2019.
 Cormack is placed in charge of an inquiry into the cold case murder of 17-year-old Isabel Baker in 1994 in the fictional town of Ashford.
 A majority of the season focuses on the Australian South Sea Islander community Isabel was a part of.

-Season two, subtitled “Jack of Clubs” and set in 2024, focuses on Detective Cormack investigating the missing persons case of Zoe Jacobs in 2003 in the fictional town of Moorevale.
+Season two, subtitled "Jack of Clubs" and set in 2024, focuses on Detective Cormack investigating the missing persons case of Zoe Jacobs in 2003 in the fictional town of Moorevale.
 Cormack is simultaneously informally looking into the disappearance of his younger brother in 1994.